-Commute by Ferry in These Waterfront Suburbs
+Commute to NYC by Ferry in These Waterfront Suburbs

 With offices reopening, many commuters are revisiting their go-to routes to work in favor of safer, more socially distanced options — enter the ferry.
 Not only are there plenty of NYC suburbs with local ferries, but many marinas have free or low-cost parking, so commuters in neighboring towns can hop on board.
 It’s a much more scenic way to get to and from the city — and with open-air seating options, you won’t have to worry about being face to face (literally) with your fellow commuters.
 Here are some suburban hotspots with easy ferry access.